mubeenk81/FinancialDashboard/README.md

 # FinancialDashboard
 Interactive financial dashboard in Python using Bokeh.

-# Pre-requisites
+# Prerequisites
+Python (3.7 or higher)

+# Installation and set up
-Must have bokeh, numpy and yfinance libabries installed.
-You can install these using the following command: pip install bokeh numpy yfinance
+1. Use the package manager to install the required libraries: pip install bokeh numpy yfinance

-# To run
-Open up the command prompt and and enter python -m bokeh serve --show "full path"
+2. Open up the command prompt and and enter python -m bokeh serve --show "full path"